What to consider before you give the gift of a pet

 One of the concerns that people have with giving pets as gifts is that the person getting them may not want them.
 I can see why there would be concern about this aspect, but in the 17 years I have been doing this work, I have gotten a gifted pet returned to the shelter as unwanted only once.
 Why would that be?
 In general, people who are looking for a pet as a gift are doing so for someone they know very well, have already discussed having a pet with them and are comfortable with their desire to have one, like my parents.
 My mom surprised my dad with the kittens, secure in how well she knew him and that she knew he would be delighted.
 As always, she was right.

-The ASPCA conducte3d a survey of people who acquired pets as gifts.
-They found, “…96% of the people who received pets as gifts thought it either increased or had no impact on their love or attachment to that pet.
+The ASPCA conducted a survey of people who acquired pets as gifts.
+They found that ” … 96% of the people who received pets as gifts thought it either increased or had no impact on their love or attachment to that pet.
 The vast majority of these pets are still in the home (86%).”
-Perhaps most importantly, they found, “…no difference in attachment based on the gift being a surprise or known in advance.”
+Perhaps most importantly, they found ” … no difference in attachment based on the gift being a surprise or known in advance.”

 Whenever we talk to someone about giving a pet as a gift, our first request is to have the person whose pet it will be come to the shelter and pick out the pet that they connect with.
 We also offer gift certificates so the adoption cost can be gifted if the gift giver cannot be there at the time of adoption.
-Sometimes coming to the shelter is not feasible for those with mobility issues or other reasons that they cannot come to the shelter.
+Sometimes, coming to the shelter is not feasible for those with mobility issues or other reasons.
 We then ask to speak to the future caregiver on the phone to discuss the pet and their needs to make sure it is a good match and involve them in the adoption process.

 The only times when we are willing to do the adoption as a total surprise to the recipient is when we have someone who lives with that person and is willing to do the care for the pet and take legal responsibility and ownership by signing the adoption contract paperwork.
 Such was the situation with my parents; the kittens were a surprise for my dad, but my mom and I both knew she was the one doing the cat-care heavy lifting.
 She made the vet appointments, did the nail trims, etc. and was fully participating in their ongoing care and was the adopter of record.